foodieindianmom/blog/_posts/2020-06-05-spinach-cheese-balls.md

 title:  "Spinach Cheese Cutlets"
 short_title:  "Spinach Cheese Cutlets"
 slug: spinach_cheese_cutlets
+description: "Spinach Cheese Balls is a delicious and healthy Indian appetizer made by using Spinach, cheese and various Indian spices.
+This vegan snack is easily made in less time with help of ingredients that is easily found in any kitchen.
+This healthy snack is kid friendly as kids like to eat cheese and this snack contains both taste and nutrients in the form of cheese and spinach.
+"
 author: Parul
 tags: spinach cheese cutlets foodyindianmom fried teatime evening snack homemade palak recipes cheese nutritous healthy crispy cutlets indian appetizer party snack kids tiffin easy to make cutlets vegan cutlets pakora
 date:   2020-06-05 11:58:23 +0530